tolache/TunnelGPT/README.md

    - AWS CLI (`aws --version`)
    - Terraform (`terraform --version`)
    - curl (`curl --version`)
-2. Existing Lambda deployer IAM user (e.g., `lambda-deployer`) with:
+2. Existing Lambda deployer IAM user (e.g., `lambda-deployer`) with enough permissions to create the [resources it needs to create](#resources-created).
+As an example, that can be achieved by attaching the following
-   - Attached policies:
+   policies:
      - `AmazonAPIGatewayAdministrator`
+     - `AmazonDynamoDBFullAccess`
      - `AmazonS3FullAccess`
      - `AWSLambda_FullAccess`
      - `AWSWAFFullAccess`